gsi-upm/senpy/sentiment-taiger/README.md

 }
 ```

-As it can be seen, this plugin analyzes sentiment givin three categories or tags: `marl:Positive`, `marl:Neutral` or `marl:Negative`, that will be held in the `marl:hasPolarity` field.
-Moreover, the plugin retrieves a `marl:polarityValue`.
+As can be seen, this plugin analyzes sentiment giving three categories or tags: `marl:Positive`, `marl:Neutral` or `marl:Negative`, that will be held in the `marl:hasPolarity` field.
+Moreover, the plugin retrieves a `marl:polarityValue` (a value between -1 and 1).
 This plugin supports **python2.7** and **python3**.

 ![alt GSI Logo][logoGSI]